How to Incorporate Collaboration into Your ClassroomJun 13, 2018

 Art truly knows no bounds, and so you can use collaborative learning to merge essentially any other topic with art.
 The most important thing to remember is that students want to take the initiative at some time or another.
 When they are working in groups, natural leaders will take the helm, but creative thinkers will also have a place to discuss their thoughts.
 If you notice that one student is hanging back, encourage them to take the lead.

 Your role in collaborative learning is to put your students into well thought out groups and provide the structure and resources they will need to complete their goals.
 Always model how critical thinking works to ensure that they are able to do the same in their groups.
-Collaborative learning is a way in which students can practice communication skills and flex their artistic muscles while discovering new things about themselves.
+Collaborative learning is a way in which students can practice communication skillshow-to-incorporate-collaboration-into-your-classroom and flex their artistic muscles while discovering new things about themselves.
 For instance, a student might discover a new role that he or she enjoys.

 Collaborative learning also increases self esteem while helping students prepare for real-life situations.
 Not only are students challenged in this role, but they are also able to challenge each other and expand learning.
 The benefits of this style of learning are deeply meaningful for students’ future academic and career success!